ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ![](cmedia/image25.jpg)

-1. Select the Schema tab for the IA_Bank Customers data server connection
+1. Select the Schema tab for the <UniqueID>_Bank Customers data server connection

 1. Select the schema associated to your userid and select